mikolaj1244/ML_predict_labels/README.md

 #  Model Building
 Using the [framework for Spot-Checking Machine Learning Algorithms](https://machinelearningmastery.com/framework-for-imbalanced-classification-projects/) we picked few models that might work for our task.
-Next splited the data into train and tests sets with a test size of 10% and evaluated models using Fbeta2 socre.
-We chose Fbeta2 socre because it gives less weight to precision and more weight to recall in the calculation of the score.
+Next splited the data into train and tests sets with a test size of 10% and evaluated models using F1 socre.
+We chose F1 socre because it is calculated as the harmonic mean of precision and recall, giving each the same weighting.
+It allows a model to be evaluated taking both the precision and recall into account using a single score, which is helpful when describing the performance of the model and in comparing models.
-It is a useful metric to use when both precision and recall are important but slightly more attention is needed for false negatives.

 The models we have traied:
 * SVC